 Sometimes we have an initial phone call for only general information and questions, but more often, the phone call leads to an in-person meeting.
 Depending on the call, the in-person meeting will typically take place in the Gender + Equality Center in a private room.
 Other times, we can meet an individual at a police station, hospital, or rape crisis center.

 We also provide long-term advocacy.
-We can go with you to meetings at the Sexual Misconduct Office, with police officers or detectives, and to hearings at the courthouse.
+We can go with you to meetings at the Institutional Equity Office, with police officers or detectives, and to hearings at the courthouse.
 We want to support you and help navigate the various procedures involved.

 Services We Offer

 OU Advocates is here to connect you to all of available resources a survivor of gender-based violence may need.
 We believe it is the suvivor's decision to utilize any, all, or none of the services listed below.
 Our role as OU Advocates is to provide information about your options so you can make the best possible decisions for yourself moving forward.
 We will always respect and support your choices, whatever you decide.

 Your safety is our top concern.
 OU Advocates can assist you with emergency housing changes, class reassignments, victim protection orders, and safety planning.

 OU Advocates can accompany a survivor to the hospital or rape crisis center for medical care, specifically for a sexual assault medical exam.
 The medical examination can be difficult, and we want to be a source of support and a resource for you.
 We work closely with Norman’s Rape Crisis Center and YWCA – Oklahoma City; both provide sexual assault medical exams.

 For more information abouse sexual assault medical examinations, click here.